phisko/kengine/components/functions/GetEntityInPixel.md

 `Function Component` that lets users query the ID of the `Entity` seen in a given pixel.

-This `function Component` is typically attached to graphics systems (such as the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)), as they are the ones able to implement it according to their rendering technique.
+This `function Component` is typically attached to graphics systems, as they are the ones able to implement it according to their rendering technique.

 ## Prototype